backbonex/backbone.view.elements/README.md

 Returns CSS selector by its name.
 Selectors are described in `_selectors`

-@example Suppose we have selectors described like this:
+Example: suppose we have selectors described like this:
 ```js
 _selectors: function(){
     return {